nktice/AMD-AI/SallyAIRiddle.md

 Qwen-Qwen2.5-14B-Instruct-1M - [ pass ]
 "Let's break it down the information given: Sally has 3 brothers, and each of those brothers has 2 sisters, who would include Sally herself.
 So, the 2 sisters are the same for all the brothers.
 Therefore, Sally has 2 sisters in total, including herself, making her one of them."

+Qwen-Qwen2.5-Coder-32B-Instruct - [ pass ]
+"Let's break down the problem:  Sally has 3 brothers.
+Each of these 3 brothers has 2 sisters.
+Since Sally is one of the sisters, the other sister must be the only one shared sister among all the brothers.
+Therefore, Sally and her sister are the two sisters.
+So, Sally has 1 sister."

 TheBloke_Amber-GPTQ - [2x+fail]